shmkle/TemporalResampler/README.md

 ### The Values:

-**Frame Time Shift:**
+**Prediction Ratio:**

     Default: 0.5
     Range: 0.0 - 1.0

-    Shifts the time to add or remove predicted points.
-    0.0 == 0% predicted, one frame of latency, beautiful lines 0.5 == 50% predicted, half frame of latency, reasonable lines 1.0 == 100% predicted, no latency, ugly lines. it works well if you have any smoothing

-**Chatter Diameter:**
+    Determines the time distance the filter predicts inputs for each tablet update.
+    0.0 == [slower] 0% predicted, one rps of latency
+    0.5 == [balanced] 50% predicted, half rps of latency
+    1.0 == [overkill] 100% predicted, no added latency (works best with some smoothing)

+**Follow Radius:**

-    Default: 0
+    Default: 0.0

-    Diameter of unusable chatter information in tablet coordinates.
-    0 == off. will make the filter use a different process for extrapolating inputs higher == on. increase this value until holding your pen in place does not chatter
+    Radius of cursor trailing distance in millimeters.

 **Smoothing Latency:**